catalog header

 Doctorate in School Psychology (Psy.D.)

-The Doctorate in School Psychology or Psy.D. in School Psychology program aims prepare graduate candidates to become licensed school psychologists in the state of Washington.
+The Doctorate in School Psychology (Psy.D.) aims to prepare graduate candidates to become licensed school psychologists in the state of Washington.
 Graduate preparation in school psychology educates and trains individuals to apply principles in psychology and education (e.g., child development, learning theory, evaluation) to support school-wide academic and social-emotional programs, collaborate with teams to identify learning and behavior problems, and develop evidence-based intervention plans.
 Doctoral-level school psychologists are credentialed by state agencies to work in a variety of settings including, but not limited to, PreK-12 schools, hospitals, residential facilities, and higher education.
 In Washington State, doctoral-level school psychologists obtain a license to practice through the Department of Health.

 Psy.D.
 Curriculum in School Psychology: Post-Baccalaureate 109 credits